How to Buy UK Gilts: A Step-by-Step Guide

 Advantages: No ongoing fees, no platform charges, no counterparty risk beyond the UK government.
 You hold the gilts directly in your name.

-Drawbacks: No real-time pricing.
-No ISA or SIPP eligibility — a significant disadvantage given gilts' tax treatment.
-Slow execution means you can't react to market moves.
+Drawbacks: No real-time pricing — significant when yields move 20bp in a session, as the 10-year did on the 21 April spike.
+No ISA or SIPP eligibility.
+Slow execution means you cannot react to market moves.
 Selling before maturity is possible but equally slow.

-This route suits buy-and-hold investors who plan to hold a gilt to maturity, don't need tax wrappers, and want the lowest possible cost.
-For everyone else, a platform is better.
+This route suits buy-and-hold investors who plan to hold a gilt to maturity, do not need tax wrappers, and want the lowest possible cost.
+Most people are better off on a platform — the ISA tax saving alone usually exceeds a decade of platform fees on a meaningful position.

 Method 2: Buying Through a Broker Platform